barsoom/devbook/deploy_without_downtime/README.md

+🫡 **Retired 2025-04-01.** Moved to Notion.
+We're leaving the repo around for now, but note that it might not reflect current practice.

+---

 # Deploy without downtime

 We deploy without downtime when we can to avoid user frustration.
 It's pretty rare that we can't.